UI-Mario/UI-Mario.github.io/front-end/security/CORS.md

 Later on, you go to an innocent-seeming webpage listing some facts about bunnies.
 Unbeknownst to you, the webpage’s HTML also has a little Javascript script to make an AJAX request (see: [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)) to the previous banking website to make a wire transaction to another account.
 Because your session is still authenticated with the cookie that was stored earlier, the banking website thinks it’s just you clicking on a link on their site to submit a wire transaction.
 Oh no!

-The easy fix was for browsers to detect when a request is made from one website to another and prevent the response from being readable.
-This is the Same-Origin Policy.
+The easy fix for browsers was to detect when a request is made from one website to another and prevent the response from being readable.
+This is the Same-Origin Policy(SOP).

 ## Simple requests